 If you’re putting more purchases on credit cards than you can pay off in a monthly billing cycle, you have credit card debt.

-Carrying a balance on more than one credit card can make the debt even more difficult to manage.
-If your goal is to be free of credit card debt, refinancing can be one way to achieve that.
+Carrying a balance on more than one credit card can make the debt even more challenging to manage.
+If your goal is to pay off credit card debt sooner, refinancing can be one way to achieve that.

 What Are Some Benefits of Refinancing Credit Card Debt?

-Refinancing credit card debt with an installment loan that has a fixed interest rate, such as a personal loan, will mean you’ll have a fixed end date to your debt and will have the same APR for the entire term of the loan.
+Refinancing credit card debt with an installment loan that has a fixed interest rate, such as a personal loan, means you’ll have a fixed end date to your debt and the same APR for the entire term of the loan.

 If you’re refinancing multiple credit card balances into one new loan or line of credit, you’ll have fewer bills to pay each month.
 That could potentially make monthly budgeting a simpler task.